Joystream/joystream/runtime/README.md

 ### Deployment

-Deploying the compiled runtime on a live system can be done in one of two ways:

-1. By creating a proposal for upgrading the Joystream runtime, which will then be voted on by the council.
+Deploying the compiled runtime on a live system is done by creating a proposal for upgrading the Joystream runtime, which will then be voted on by the council.
 If the proposal is approved, the upgrade will go through after a grace period.
-When the Joystream platform is live, this will be the only way to upgrade the chain's runtime code.

-2. By creating  an extrinsic (transaction) signed with the sudo key invoking `system::setCode()`.
-This can be done either from the [polkadot-js/apps](https://polkadot.js.org/apps/) extrinsics tab, or directly with an admin script.
-This way of upgrading the runtime code is intended for development and testnet phases only.

 ### Versioning the runtime

 Versioning of the runtime is set in `runtime/src/lib.rs` For detailed information about how to set correct version numbers when developing a new runtime, [see this](https://github.com/Joystream/joystream/issues/1)

+### Contributing

+For more details about how to contribute to the runtime check [RUNTIME-CONTRIBUTING.md](../RUNTIME-CONTRIBUTING.md).